App-vNext/Polly/README_V8.md

 ### Dependency injection

-If you prefer to define resilience pipelines using [`IServiceCollection`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection), you'll need to install the [Polly.Extensions](https://www.nuget.org/packages/Polly.Extensions/) package:
+If you prefer to define resilience pipelines using [`IServiceCollection`](https://learn.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection), you'll need to install the [Polly.Extensions](https://www.nuget.org/packages/Polly.Extensions/) package:

 ```sh
 dotnet add package Polly.Extensions
 ```

-You can then define your resilience pipeline using the `AddResiliencePipeline` extension as shown:
+You can then define your resilience pipeline using the `AddResiliencePipeline(...)` extension method as shown:

 <!-- snippet: quick-start-di -->
 ```cs